Skip to Main Content

 Dual enrollment students are not eligible for UNF Admissions scholarships or financial aid.

 A limited number of dual enrollment courses are available in the fall and spring semesters.
 UNF does not offer dual enrollment in the summer semester.
 All dual enrollment courses taken through UNF must be approved by the appropriate school officials.
-Public school, private school, and home education students planning to participate in dual enrollment should do so in close consultation with their high school counselor to ensure that the courses meet at least one of the following criteria:
+Public school, private school, and home education students planning to participate in dual enrollment should do so in close consultation with their high school counselor or home education administrator to ensure that the courses meet at least one of the following criteria:

 1. UNF general education requirements,